Mikveh Israel: Agriculture

 The agricultural grounds of Mikve Israel cover over 2,200 dunams (out of a general area of 3,300 dunams).
-Most of the fields are irrigated using wells and include field crops, industrial crops, vegetables, fruit trees, orange groves and greenhouses.
-The school also raises animals including milk cows, chickens and honey bees, as well as having auxiliary branches including computerized agriculture.
+Most of the fields are irrigated using wells and include field crops, industrial crops, vegetables, fruit trees, orange groves, and greenhouses.
+The school also raises animals, including milk cows, chickens, and honey bees, as well as having auxiliary branches, including computerized agriculture.

 One dunam (0.1 hectares) is covered by greenhouses.
-The aim of the greenhouse production branch is to teach students and allow them to research greenhouse issues and technologies.
+The greenhouse production branch aims to teach students and allow them to research greenhouse issues and technologies.
 A rainwater harvesting system allows efficient re-use of water collected from the roof for growing of vegetables in greenhouses.

 Gardening and landscaping activity over 100 dunams (10 hectares) includes woods, lawns and beauty & leisure gardens and spots throughout the village.
 The gardening and landscaping is maintained by the students supervised and coached by the manager of this production branch.

-The botanical garden was established in 1930 in order to adapt and acclimate trees and species to the Israeli climate.
+The botanical garden was established in 1930 to adapt and acclimate trees and species to the Israeli climate.
 Plants were imported from all over the world.
-It now covers now 70 dunams (7 hectares).
+It now covers 70 dunams (7 hectares).

-The dairy farm covers as genetics, computers, milking parlor and cooling, product quality control, feeding, herd health, udder health, artificial insemination and embryo transfer and implants.
+The dairy farm covers as genetics, computers, milking parlor and cooling, product quality control, feeding, herd health, udder health, artificial insemination and embryo transfer, and implants.

-The stable has the following breeds of riding horses: Hanoverian, Holland and quarter-horse breeds suited to all types of horseback riding: western, sports, and therapeutic riding.
+The stable has the following breeds of riding horses: Hanoverian, Holland, and quarter-horse breeds suited to all types of horseback riding: western, sports, and therapeutic riding.